Vagus nerve: Function

 This means that the vagus nerve is responsible for such varied tasks as heart rate, gastrointestinal peristalsis, sweating, and quite a few muscle movements in the mouth, including speech (via the recurrent laryngeal nerve).
 It also has some afferent fibers that innervate the inner (canal) portion of the outer ear (via the auricular branch, also known as Arnold's or Alderman's nerve) and part of the meninges.
 The vagus nerve is also responsible for regulating inflammation in the body, via the inflammatory reflex.

 Efferent vagus nerve fibers innervating the pharynx and back of the throat are responsible for the gag reflex.
 In addition, 5-HT_{3} receptor-mediated afferent vagus stimulation in the gut due to gastroenteritis is a cause of vomiting.
 Stimulation of the vagus nerve in the cervix uteri (as in some medical procedures) can lead to a vasovagal response.

 The vagus nerve also plays a role in satiation following food consumption.
 Knocking out vagal nerve receptors has been shown to cause hyperphagia (greatly increased food intake).
-Neuroscientist Ivan De Araujo and colleagues have shown that the vagus nerve transmits reward signals from the body to the brain, potentially explaining how stimulation of the nerve leads to emotional changes.